 Before and during harvest

-This tremendous potential drives producers and handlers to do everything they can to produce and preserve great quality cocoa beans.
+This tremendous potential drives producers and handlers to do everything they can to produce and preserve great-quality cocoa beans.
 One step to do this is by keeping cocoa trees.
 This can be done by pruning the trees, providing fertilizer, and eliminating insects that can harm them.

 Another is carefully harvesting cocoa pods, which house the cocoa beans.
 Proper tools must be used so as not to damage the tree.
 The timing should also be taken into consideration during harvest season.
 According to the International Cocoa Organization (ICCO), the best time to harvest cocoa pods is within 3-4 weeks, which is right at the time that the beans will begin germination, and should be done at regular intervals.